Back to Blog

-Is it right to ask about salary during an interview?
-Is there ever a right time to ask about salary during the interview process?
-Bringing money up during the first interview might be one of the most uncomfortable things to do.
-But money is one of the main reasons we all take up jobs, isn’t it?
+Is it OK to ask about salary during an interview?
+Is there ever a "right time" to ask about salary during the interview process?
+Bringing money up during the first interview might be too soon, but you also don't want to wait until the end of the process to make sure expectations are aligned.
+So, how are candidates supposed to navigate these conversations?

 Before the interview, it’s important to do your research.
 Find out the industry standard for the role you are applying for and the salary range for the company you’re interviewing with.
 Tools like Glassdoor and O*NET Online can help you determine these ranges.
 This will help you to determine what would be a fair and reasonable salary to ask for.
 When the topic of salary arises during the interview, it’s important to remain calm and collected.
 Don’t be afraid to ask questions to clarify any uncertainty and make sure you understand the compensation package.
 This can include benefits such as health insurance, vacation time, and retirement plans.